gormanlearncode/learncode/README.md

 14) refresh the site with your browsers button several times, until you see at the top “**Your site is live at** https://your page.com”
 15) Click visit site.
 16) You have deployed a web page with code that moves a square!
-17) Go to setting Pages to open your web page.
+17) Go to setting Pages to open your web page, it will be something like https://your-username.github.io/webapp/
 18) When you make changes, old copies of your page will be cached in your browser.
 "Open Link in new Incognito Widow" [e.g.](https://gormanlearncode.github.io/learncode/images/open%20incognito.png) will force it to refresh your page.
 19) In the top right of your browser, click on the triple dots, select more tools, select developer tools.
 20) Select the **Console** [e.g.](https://gormanlearncode.github.io/learncode/images/example%20console.png) tab to see the debug [e.g.](https://gormanlearncode.github.io/learncode/images/debug%20menu.png) comments from you code. (or errors if you have errors)